decentralized-identity/peer-did-method-spec/spec/core.md

 ###### Short form
 To resolve a short form `did:peer:4` DID, you must know the corresponding long form DID.
 It is not possible to resolve a short form `did:peer:4` without first seeing and storing it's long form counterpart.

-To resolve a short form DID, take the decoded document (which will look exactly like the input doc example above) and follow the same rules described in the [long form](#long-form) section to "contextualize" the document but using the short form DID instead of the long form DID.
+To resolve a short form DID, retrieve the saved long form DID or decoded document (like the Input Document such as in the example above) and follow the same rules described in the [long form](#long-form) section to "contextualize" the document but using the short form DID instead of the long form DID.

 Here is an example short form DID Document: